File Upload Functionality

 Purpose: Handles file upload requests from the Blazor UI.

-Endpoint: POST /api/upload/save
+POST /api/upload/save

-Key Implementation: Accepts a file (IFormFile files
+Key Implementation: Accepts a file (

-) and a sessionId
+) and asessionId

 (from the form data).
-Validates that sessionId
+Validates thatsessionId

 is a valid GUID using a strict regex.
 Saves the uploaded file to a session-specific folder under the web root, using a unique file name.
-Returns the file save location on success, or an error message and status code on failure.
+Returns the file save location on success, or an error message and status code on failure.Security: Only accepts session IDs that match the GUID format, preventing path traversal and other attacks.

-User Action: The user opens a file dialog in the Blazor app (via OpenFileDialog
+User Action: The user opens a file dialog in the Blazor app (via

 ).
-Once the ShowDialog method is called, the execution thread gets blocked until the dialog gets closed, just like the behavior in WinForms.
+Once the ShowDialog method is called, the execution thread gets blocked until the dialog gets closed, just like the behavior in WinForms.File Selection: The

 displays the upload UI.
-The user selects a file.
+The user selects a file.Upload Trigger: When the user uploads, the component:

 Retrieves the session ID from the HTTP context.

-Adds sessionId
+Adds

-to the upload request.
+to the upload request.Sends the file to

 .